purarue/scramble-history/README.md

 Parses your rubiks cube solve history from [cstimer.net](https://cstimer.net/), [cubers.io](https://www.cubers.io/), [twistytimer](https://play.google.com/store/apps/details?id=com.aricneto.twistytimer&hl=en_US&gl=US)

-If theres some other format you'd like to use, feel free to [open an issue](https://github.com/seanbreckenridge/scramble-history/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)
+If theres some other format you'd like to use, feel free to [open an issue](https://github.com/seanbreckenridge/scramble-history/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) (ideally with a datafile export so I can try to parse it)

 .. and combines/merges solves from those sources into a single format, allowing you to do statistics/giving you uniform averages/a full history